Larger Quantities, Lower Prices

 Wild Blackberry Bush - Rubus fruticosus

 The wild Blackberry comes from the family Rosaceae and the subgenus Rubus.
 They are considered a bramble type of plant growing in a dense thicket.
-They do have thorns like a rose bush, but newer hybrids that have been made without thorns.
-They grow in the eastern and western hemisphere, they are perennial plants.
-When the berry fruit is not ripe it has a red or white color, when ripe they are a deep, black color and are very sweet to eat.
+They do have thorns like a rose bush, but newer hybrids that have been made without barbs.
+They become in the eastern and western hemisphere; they are perennial plants.
+When the berry fruit is not ripe, it has a red or white color, when ripe they are a thick, black color and are very sweet to eat.